MichaIng/DietPi-Docs/docs/software/social.md

 === "Installation / configuration"

-    The software installes automatically with a default config.
+    The software installs automatically with a default config.
 Therefore it is necessary to reconfigure it using the `microblog-pub` script, which loads the environment, and brings up the app's own configuration wizard.
     This circumstance is signalled with the following dialog at the end of the installation process:

     ![microblog.pub installation screenshot](../assets/images/dietpi-software-social-microblogpub2.jpg){: width="640" height="142" loading="lazy"}